chekanov/ZWIBuilder/README.md

 # ZWIBuilder
-Builder of ZWI files using HTML for KSF.
-The goal if this program is to create a self-contained files with encyclopeci article.
-Currently, only works with WP.
-You need python3, bash and Linux.
+Builder of ZWI files (https://handwiki.org/wiki/ZWI_file_format) using external HTML files.
+The goal if this program is to create self-contained files with encyclopedic articles.
+Currently, it only works with WP.
+You need python3, bash (which are typically available under Linux/Mac).

 Here are the steps to create a ZWI file: